rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 build.
 The **full** rustc build (what you get if you just say `./x.py build`) has quite a few more steps:

-- Build librustc rustc with the stage1 compiler.
+- Build librustc and rustc with the stage1 compiler.
   - The resulting compiler here is called the "stage2" compiler.
 - Build libstd with stage2 compiler.
 - Build librustdoc and a bunch of other things with the stage2 compiler.